stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 ## API Services

 API Services make it easy to run your HTTP based API and make it available on the Internet.
-The approach required to configure these services to forward arbitrary HTTP traffic differs depending on the particular service.
-For AWS, you have options to either send incoming traffic to backend serverless code which can be written to forward the incoming messages, or you can configure direct proxying.
+The approach required to configure these services to forward arbitrary HTTP traffic differs depending on the service.
+For AWS, you have options to either send incoming traffic to backend serverless code which will forward the messages, or you can configure direct proxying.
 For Azure and GCP, you need to provide specifically structured API definitions that will forward traffic from arbitrary routes.

-**Note**: As mentioned, the AWS API Gateway can use two different backend, both approaches of which are discussed in the [same post here](/2023/08/30/aws-service-C2-forwarding.html) linked below.
+**Note**: As mentioned, the AWS API Gateway can use two different backend, both approaches of which are discussed in the [same post here](/2023/08/30/aws-service-C2-forwarding.html).
 The first approach is [forwarding to a Lambda](/2023/08/30/aws-service-C2-forwarding.html#api-gateway-to-lambda), and the second approach is [direct proxying to a backend HTTP service](/2023/08/30/aws-service-C2-forwarding.html#api-gateway-direct-proxying).
 Lambdas can also have web traffic directed into them using two different approaches, and are discussed below in the Serverless category.

 **[AWS API Gateway forwarding to Lambda](/2023/08/30/aws-service-C2-forwarding.html#api-gateway-to-lambda)**